-Botswana is known for its elephants, it has around a third of all the elephants in Africa and more than any other country.
+Botswana is known for its elephants, it has around a third of all the elephants in Africa, more than any other country.

 We hadn’t realised when we booked it but it turned out we were staying at the only camp in the area with it own watering hole.
 This was perfect as it meant we could spend the entire afternoon just sitting watching the elephants come and go.
 They even had a bunker hide, accessed by a 7-8m tunnel that brings you out just a couple of metres away from the watering hole.

-There was a reasonable breeze so it was dusty work even from the upstairs bar that overlooked it but it was quite incredible being just metres away.
+There was a reasonable breeze so it was dusty work even from the upstairs bar that overlooked the watering hole, but it was quite incredible being just meters away.
 The camp was unfenced too so the elephants would literally pass right by and then drink and splash around in front of us.
 We loved watching their behaviour, the lone males differed from the herds who always had a sentry keeping watch, the interactions when herds met and how after some barging some herds would coexist while others chased the other family off.

 It was also fascinating to see how their behaviour changed when it went dark.
 They were far more active but also more confident, a couple of times the elephants came close to inspect the building.
 We also watched some elephants drive off a jackal, you can’t imagine it being a threat but the elephants didn’t like it being around.

-By 9pm there had been a quiet patch of elephants.
+By 9pm there had been a quiet spell.
 Suddenly a huge wave of dust came sweeping in.
 Out of the dust came a huge herd of buffalo, they lined the watering hole and it’s stream as far as the eye could see.
 There must have been hundreds.
 It was an incredible sight and an amazing end to the day.

-It was pitch black that night and a nice temperature.
+That night it was pitch black and a nice temperature.
 We slept like babies.

 The next day we decided to go to Chobe National Park and do a safari drive in the morning and then spend the afternoon hanging out at the camp watching the elephants and getting prepped to cross the border.

 Botswana’s tourism model is high value low volume.
 There are a number of high end lodges in its national parks and Chobe is no exception.
 They’re not keen on self drive tourists so the guys at the park entrance are not helpful and there is nothing useful like a map.
-We photographed a scrappy map on the wall but most of the time it wasn’t helpful in working out where we were.
+We photographed a scrappy map on the wall but most of the time it was no help in working out where we were.

-We’d had a lie in so missed the early morning peak time but we were fine with this given we’d already seen a lot of wildlife.
+We’d had a lie in so missed the early morning prime time but we were fine with this given we’d already seen a lot of wildlife.

 It was a stressful morning.
 Chobe’s tracks are mainly sand and half the time they’re deep sand.
 We couldn’t think of a worse place to get stuck.
 Marie was not happy.
-On top of that we had no idea where we were most of the time.
+On top of that we had no idea where we were for the majority of the time.
 There are some markers but they are in poor condition so even when you find one it’s often not readable.
-Add that to our crappy map and it was next to useless.
+Add that to our crappy map and navigating was incredibly difficult.